Tampines MRT station: Design

-Public artwork
+Public artworks

 As part of the MRT system's Art-in-Transit Programme, The Big Round & The Tall Long by Studio Juju is an artwork consisting of two huge shapes – the Big Round and the Tall Long – on the opposite walls of the DTL platforms.
 The Big Round, which is 7 m in diameter, is "stripped away" from the excessiveness of "form and details", creating a singular, expressive geometry.
 The Tall Long, which is 9 m in height, is "buoyant" and "stretches upwards".
 Both of these shapes reflect the dimensions of the station and "gave polarities" to the nearly symmetrical station, bringing a sense of "calm and order" to the station atmosphere.
-The shapes was also meant to "fill the void" between the vastness of space and commuters.
+The shapes were also meant to "fill the void" between the vastness of space and commuters.
 These shapes, enhanced by the reflecting benches on the platforms, act as wayfinders for passengers travelling around the station.

+Additionally, there are a series of murals as part of SMRT's Comic Connect.
+Created by local artist Kevin Lee, the 4 murals feature Our Tampines Hub (OTH), the Masjid Darul Ghufran, and the Tampines Round Market & Food Centre.
+Particularly, the Masjid Darul Ghufran mural depicts a fusion of the mosque during the 1990's with its azure blue panelling and in the present.
+The process behind the artwork involved Lee visiting Tampines to take walks near the mural's subjects, mingling with the residents, and participate in activities.